jbms/sphinx-immaterial/docs/apidoc/python/apigen.rst

 Usage
 -----

-To use this extension, add :python:`"sphinx_immaterial.apidoc.python.apigen"` it to the list of extensions in :file:`conf.py` and define the :confval:`python_apigen_modules` configuration option.
+To use this extension, add :python:`"sphinx_immaterial.apidoc.python.apigen"` to the list of extensions in :file:`conf.py` and define the :confval:`python_apigen_modules` configuration option.

 For example: